Only 32% of seniors are seeing the dentist annually. The CDC reports over 71% of seniors have active Periodontal (gum) disease.

 Poor oral health affects daily tasks for these seniors such as chewing and talking.
 In turn, this affects their overall health and quality of life.

-Dental On Location brings dental care to residents of long-term care facilities and assisted living facilities.
-Through the use of our portable, state-of-the-art dental equipment, we are able to offer convenient dental care solutions to residents who otherwise would have difficulty traveling to a regular dental office.
+Dental On Location brings onsite dentistry to residents of long-term care facilities and assisted living facilities.
+Through the use of our portable, state-of-the-art dental equipment, we are able to offer convenient mobile dental care solutions to residents who otherwise would have difficulty traveling to a regular dental office.
 These services can be delivered by our highly trained dentists and staff by bedside or from the residents’ wheelchair.

 We visit the facility regularly to administer individualized dental services to meet each resident needs.
 This highly effective model has proven to be a comfortable and positive experience for residents and a great impact on improving their oral health and quality of life.